 In Capacity Planning 101 we talked about the lead funnel spreadsheet and how most systems don’t really take into account the length of time you need to transform a lead into a conversation, a demo, and a sale.

 Top-of-funnel leads will not turn into a sale the month your campaign is deployed.
 You need to map your sales all the way through the funnel and plan for when leads will actually convert to sales.
 You also need to plan for follow-up touches along the way.

 The more complex your funnel and the bigger the decision by the buyer, the more time that process will take.
 Enterprise sales and ABM programs are complex.
 Rather than going into an Excel spreadsheet to adjust forecasts constantly, sales leaders should be focusing their time and efforts on hiring and training talent, improving sales conversation quality, understanding prospect feedback, and keeping the team motivated.

-Here are five keys to ensuring that when you’re building out your funnel you have commitment to and involvement by the sales leader in your organization and that they are rallying their sales team around funnel follow-up (and ultimately new customers and revenue).
+Here are six keys to ensuring that when you’re building out your funnel you have commitment to and involvement by the sales leader in your organization and that they are rallying their sales team around funnel follow-up (and ultimately new customers and revenue).

 Diagrams and sites like this one are great when you’re explaining funnel-based marketing to people outside the marketing organization.
 Keep it simple but interactive.

 Listen to feedback and engage your sales teams in the conversation.
 Over communicate.
 Share creative with your sales team BEFORE campaigns are deployed.

 When you employ these steps, your marketing and sales teams will, over time, become more aligned and collaborative in goal-setting and actually hit the targets you develop.